Abd Allah ibn Mas'ud: Uthman's Compilation of Qur'an

 When Uthman's agents came to Kufa to burn all the variants, Abd Allah hid his copy from them.
 He justified his own version of the recitation by reminding people: "I recited before Allah's Messenger more than seventy suras of the Qur'an.
 His Companions know that I have a better understanding of Allah's Book than they do; and if I were to know that someone had a better understanding than I have, I would have gone to him."
 It was said that nobody could find fault with Abd Allah's version.

 When Uthman was called to account for his mismanagement as Caliph, one of the grievances against him was that he had destroyed variant readings of the Qur'an.
 Much later, Abd Allah ibn Masud's variant readings were discussed on equal terms with the Uthmanic text by al-Farra (d.
 207/822).

-However, the vast majority of Muslim scholars never accepted these reports due to their weakness, as well as many strong reports indicating the exact opposite to be true.

 The Qur'an says in 15:87 "We have given thee seven of the oft-repeated (verses) and the great Qur'an."
 The seven often-repeated verses refer to al-Fatihah, the first sura of the Qur'an, which Abd Allah ibn Mas'ud is alleged to have denied.
-However, quoting Ibn Jarir al-Tabari, Ibn adh-Dhurays, Ibn al-Munzar and Ibn Mardwiyah, as-Suyuti narrated the following:
+However, quoting Ibn Jarir al-Tabari, Ibn adh-Dhurays, Ibn al-Munzar and Ibn Mardwiyah, Al-Suyuti narrated the following:

 It is narrated from Abd Allah ibn Mas'ud, regarding the word of Allah, "We have given you the seven oft-repeated verses;" he said, "[It is] Fatihatu al-Kitab."